Byrdseed

 A Parallel With Special Education

-I come from a family of special ed teachers, and worked in a special ed classroom myself.
+I come from a family of special ed teachers and worked in a special ed classroom myself.
 Because of this background, I’ve always thought of gifted education as a parallel to special education.
-In some places gifted students even had IEPs.
+In some states in the US, gifted students even have individual education plans (or IEPs) just like a student in special education.

 Students in special education receive services appropriate to their needs because their needs are very far from the norm.
 A typical classroom simply can’t serve them.